Exclusive: BNP asks other banks for help as dollar clearing ban nears

 Commodities exporters, importers and trading houses all rely on bank funding to manage capital intensive international trade flows in areas such as oil, metals or coal.

-BNP Paribas has been the leader in energy trade finance for decades and trading houses such as Glencore (GLEN.L), Trafigura and Mercuria have long relied on the French lender for up to 40 to 50 percent of their credits lines.
+BNP Paribas has been the leader in energy trade finance for decades and trading houses such as Glencore, Trafigura and Mercuria have long relied on the French lender for up to 40 to 50 percent of their credits lines.

 But that business has been scaled back.
 BNP Paribas, along with other banks, has pulled back from some lending businesses which are seen by regulators as more risky and therefore require banks to hold more capital in case they encounter problems.